 - Email marketing.
 For example, if you entice people to sign up for your list with a free offer, your prospects willingly give you their email addresses.
-On the other hand, mass email campaigns (i.e. spam) is outbound marketing.
+On the other hand, mass email campaigns (i.e. spam) are outbound marketing.

 Now let’s look at the major pros and cons of inbound marketing.

-- Cost effective.
+- Cost-effective.
 Many inbound techniques are free or very cheap.
-For example, you can write articles, create a blog or post videos to YouTube for free.
+For example, you can write articles, create a blog, or post videos to YouTube for free.

 - Highly targeted.
 You can target your campaigns with keywords to reach a specific audience.

 - Less intrusive.
 People often ignore or actively block outbound advertising (as with software that blocks ads or commercials).
 With inbound, however, you’re offering information that they’re actively seeking.
 This makes it ideal for getting customers into your sales funnels.

 - Requires extensive tracking.
 To get the most out of SEO, content marketing, social media, and other inbound tactics, you need to pay close attention to analytics.

 - Increasingly competitive.
 Because so many businesses are using these techniques, it’s getting harder to stand apart and get your message noticed.